PQCraft/CaveCube-Android/README.md

 ## To run:
 1. Install APK onto device
-2. Download the CaveCube `resources` folder (Donwload and extract `cavecube_data.zip` in releases or copy the folder out of the repo) and place it in `Android/data/org.cavecube.cavecube/files/`
+2. Download the CaveCube `resources` folder (Download and extract `cavecube_data.zip` in releases or copy the folder out of the repo) and place it in `Android/data/org.cavecube.cavecube/files/`
 3. Run CaveCube